LarryPinicola/HRMS/README.md

 # React + Vite

+The current project made with React.js + Vite and TailwindCss is aiming to build a HRMS(Human Resorce Management System).

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: